 You’ve been to college before, but every school has its own way of doing things.
-Transfer SOAR, is the orientation for Day transfer students, and will get you moving in the right direction.
-If you are a weekend and evening student, the Augsburg for Adults office will hold a new student orientation for you before the start of the trimester.
-You should also connect with a counselor in the Enrollment Center in Sverdrup Hall.
+Transfer SOAR, is the orientation for day transfer students and will get you moving in the right direction.
+Your academic advisor will provide you with full support in understanding all of your transferred credits and what classes you should take next during your registration appointment.
+You should also connect with a financial counselor in the Enrollment Center in Sverdrup Hall.
 They can assist you with payments, registration, financial aid, and all the business of being an Auggie.

-If you’re a commuter, we know one of your most important questions is, “Where do I park!?”
+If you are a commuter student, we know one of your most important questions is, “Where do I park!?”
 These are our suggestions:

 - Purchase your parking permit from the Department of Public Safety.